Backup and restore for the Data Lake

 How do I keep the backup secure?

-To ensure that your backup content is secure, set the policies for accessing the bucket location such that the user running the backup can write to the location but not read or decrypt the individual files.
+To ensure that your backup content is secure, set the policies for accessing the bucket or container location such that the user running the backup can write to the location but not read or decrypt the individual files.
 The restore user need not have access to the backup location: the service account instance profile for the Data Lake will perform the actual read operation.

 How often should backups run?